nuttycream/gai/README.md

 #

 gai, is a git + AI powered TUI that automatically generates commits, commit messages, and branches when appropriate.

+It is yet another entry to the **A**rtificial (intelligence) **S**lop **S**oftware initiative (aka.
+ASS).
 It works by taking a diff of your repo and sending an API request to an LLM AI provider, where it takes that response and builds out git operations along with messages for you to review and send out - simplifying the process greatly.

 > [!NOTE]
 > This is not a complete git replacement.
 In fact, I recommend heavily relying